Sri Lanka sends 2 ministers to Russia for oil amid crisis

 However, Wijesekera said the foreign ministry and the Sri Lankan ambassador in Russia have been making arrangements for a fuel sale.

-“There is an advantage for us if we cold buy oil directly from the Russian government or the Russian firms.
+“There is an advantage for us if we could buy oil directly from the Russian government or the Russian firms.
 There are talks going on,” he told reporters Sunday.

 Sri Lanka says it’s unable to repay $7 billion in foreign debt due this year, pending the outcome of negotiations with the International Monetary Fund on a rescue package.
 It must pay $5 billion on average annually until 2026.
 Authorities have asked the IMF to lead a conference to unite Sri Lanka’s lenders.